knockout/knockout/documentation/computed-pure.md

         }, this, "asleep");

   - `spectate` — Whenever the computed observable **records** a change to its value, even while sleeping, it notifies a `spectate` event with the new value.
 (The `spectate` event applies to any type of observable but is generally most useful for pure computed observables.)
 This event allows you to track the current value of the observable without affecting its sleeping/waking state.
 Also note that when using rate-limiting or deferred updates, the "spectated" values might include intermediate values that aren't captured by `change` notifications.

+### Status of a disposed pure computed observable

+You can manually dispose a computed observable by calling its `dispose` function, which clears all subscriptions to its dependencies.
+It is also automatically disposed if its evaluator function doesn't access any observables.
+Although you can continue to access the most recent value of a disposed computed observable, its evaluator function will not be run again.
+Additionally, a disposed *pure* computed observables is neither awake nor asleep, and does not notify state-change events.
+To determine if a computed observable is disposed, call `myComputed.isActive()`.